-Entering sweepstakes is a give and take.
+Entering sweepstakes is a give and take between the entrants and the companies sponsoring the giveaways.
 In exchange for a chance to win, you submit your personal information to a company and have to trust that they will treat it respectfully.
-If not, you could be deluged with unwanted telephone calls, your inbox could be filled with spam, and your mailbox could be groaning under the weight of junk mail.
+If not, you could be deluged with unwanted telephone calls, your inbox could be filled with spam emails, and your mailbox could be groaning under the weight of junk mail.

 Nobody wants to deal with that.

 So how can you tell how a company will handle your personal information before you hand it over?

 What information will be collected?
 Will the company gather data about you other than what you submit through entry forms?
 Will any additional information be tied to your identity, or is the company looking for aggregate data (for example, will they track where _you_ come from, or which sites their visitors use to find them in general?)

 How will that information be used?
 Will the information be collected only to contact sweepstakes winners, or will you be added to marketing lists?

 How will your information be stored?
 And for how long?
 Will your personal information be deleted after the giveaway has ended, or the sponsor continue to keep it on file indefinitely?